askmike/gekko/docs/Configuring_gekko.md

 ## Watching a realtime market

-It all starts with deciding which market you want Gekko to monitor, Gekko watches a single market and all advice / price information and other stuff is based on this market.
+It all starts with deciding which market you want Gekko to monitor, Gekko watches a single market and all advice and price information is based on this market.
 A market is a currency/asset pair on a supported exchange.
 Examples are:

 - USD/BTC on Mt.
 Gox
 - USD/BTC on BTC-e